continu/slate/source/index.html.md

 ```

-This endpoint lists all user's briefs, you may return them as a list size of 50 records, 100, or 500, and in a "compact", "summary", or "full" list type.
+This endpoint lists all user's briefs, you may return them as a list size of 50 records, 100, 1000, etc, and in a "compact", "summary", or "full" list type.
 If omitted, the default values for the list are "compact" and 50 records.
 You have the option to specify values for any of the fields returned regardless of the list type.
 This can be a single value, or lists for string fields like emails, roles, and even from/until ranges for date fields like create_at, or first_login.
 If you want to return the next batch of 50, 100, or 500 records